diamante-io/Diamante-Net-Core/docs/architecture.md

 are also kept as stateless as possible keeping disk and memory constraints in mind.

 - Set of core validator nodes.
-Running DiamNet-core only.
+Running diamnet-core only.
 Tasked with:
   - Reaching consensus on a transaction set
   - Applying the tx set to their last ledger
   - Hashing current/recent/last-snapshot state